-It is anticipated that the Santa Teresa Water Treatment Plant will remain online through completion of the repairs.
+It is anticipated that the Penitencia and Rinconada Water Treatment Plants will remain online through the completion of the repairs.
 If Valley Water should lose the ability to receive imported water from the State Water Project (via the SBA), there would be an immediate and substantial curtailment of water services in the County.
-Staff has informed the retailers of the emergency at AVP and will keep them abreast of the developments.
+Staff has informed the retailers of the AVP emergency and will provide periodic updates to keep them abreast of the situation.
 The Office of Communications has also reached out to the neighbors that may be impacted by the mobilization of the crews and the construction activities.